 B – wound of the anal canal after removal of the node;

-B - suturing the wound of the anal canal with a continuous suture
+B – suturing the anal canal wound with a continuous suture

 Rice.
 203. Open hemorrhoidectomy.
 The anal canal wound remains open

-The defect of the mucous membrane is sutured using a circular stapler in an end-to-end manner.
-As a result, hemorrhoids are not removed, but are pulled up and sharply reduced in volume due to a decrease in blood flow to the cavernous bodies.
-As a result of excision of the circular strip of mucous membrane, conditions are created under which the blood supply to the nodes decreases, which leads to their gradual desolation and gobliteration.
+The mucosal defect is stitched using a circular stapler using the “end to end” type.
+As a result, hemorrhoids are not removed, but are pulled up and sharply reduced in volume due to a decrease in blood flow into the cavernous bodies.
+Due to the excision of the circular strip of the mucosa, conditions are created under which the blood supply to the nodes decreases, which leads to their gradual desolation and zobliteration.

 Rice.
 204. Operation Longo.
-A - the imposition of a circular purse-string suture on the mucous membrane of the rectum above the hemorrhoid; B - tightening the purse string suture between the head and the base of the stapler; B - the appearance of the anal canal after suturing the mucous membrane, hemorrhoidal vessels and tightening the hemorrhoids
+A – application of a circular purse-string suture to the mucous membrane of the rectum above the hemorrhoid; B – tightening the purse-string suture between the head and the base of the stapler; IN - appearance anal canal after suturing the mucosa, hemorrhoidal vessels and tightening hemorrhoids

 The prognosis for hemorrhoids is usually favorable.
-The use of conservative therapy, minimally invasive methods, both independently and in combination with each other or with surgical methods, can achieve good results in 85–90% of patients.
+Application conservative therapy, minimally invasive methods, either alone or in combination with each other or with surgical methods, allow one to achieve good results in 85–90% of patients.

 Acute paraproctitis

-Acute paraproctitis is an acute purulent inflammation of the peri-rectal intestinal tissue.
-In this case, the infection penetrates into the tissues of the near-rectal region from the lumen of the rectum, in particular from the anal crypts and anal glands.
+Acute paraproctitis is an acute purulent inflammation of the peri-rectal tissue.
+In this case, the infection penetrates into the tissues of the peri-rectal region from the lumen of the rectum, in particular from the anal crypts and anal glands.

-Paraproctitis ranks 4th in frequency after hemorrhoids, anal fissures and colitis (up to 40% of all rectal diseases).
+Paraproctitis ranks 4th in frequency after hemorrhoids, anal fissures and colitis (up to 40% of all diseases of the rectum).
 Men suffer from paraproctitis more often than women.
-This ratio ranges from 1.5: 1 to 4.7: 1.
+This ratio ranges from 1.5:1 to 4.7:1.

 Etiology and pathogenesis

-As already noted, acute paraproctitis occurs as a result of infection in the pararectal tissue.
-The causative agents of the disease are Escherichia coli, Staphylococcus aureus, Gram-negative and Gram-positive bacilli.
+As already noted, acute paraproctitis occurs as a result of infection in the perirectal tissue.
+The causative agents of the disease are Escherichia coli, staphylococcus, gram-negative and gram-positive bacilli.
 Most often, polymicrobial flora is detected.
-Inflammation caused by anaerobes is accompanied by especially severe manifestations of the disease - gas phlegmon of the pelvic tissue, putrefactive paraproctitis, anaerobic sepsis.
+Inflammation caused by anaerobes is accompanied by particularly severe manifestations of the disease - gaseous cellulitis of the pelvic tissue, putrefactive paraproctitis, anaerobic sepsis.
 The causative agents of tuberculosis, syphilis, actinomycosis are very rarely the cause of specific paraproctitis.

 The routes of infection are varied.
-Microbes enter the pararectal tissue from the anal glands that open into the anal crypts.
-As a result of the inflammatory process in the anal gland, its duct is blocked, an abscess is formed in the intersphincter space, which breaks into the perianal or pararectal space.
-The transition of the process from the inflamed gland to the pararectal tissue is also possible by the lymphogenous pathway.
-In the development of paraproctitis, a certain role can be played by trauma to the rectal mucosa by foreign bodies contained in feces, hemorrhoids, anal fissures, ulcerative colitis, Crohn's disease.
+Microbes penetrate into the perirectal tissue from the anal glands, which open into the anal crypts.
+As a result of the inflammatory process in the anal gland, its duct is blocked, an abscess is formed in the intersphincteric space, which breaks into the perianal or pararectal space.
+The transition of the process from the inflamed gland to the perirectal tissue is also possible through the lymphogenous route.
+In the development of paraproctitis, trauma to the rectal mucosa by foreign bodies contained in feces, hemorrhoids, anal fissures, nonspecific ulcerative colitis, Crohn's disease.
 Paraproctitis can be secondary.
-In this case, the inflammatory process passes to pararectal tissue from the prostate gland, urethra, and female genital organs.
-Rectal trauma is a rare cause of post-traumatic paraproctitis.
-The spread of pus along the pararectal cellular spaces can go in different directions, which leads to the formation of various forms of paraproctitis.
+In this case, the inflammatory process moves to the perirectal tissue with prostate gland, urethra, female genital organs.
+Rectal injuries are a rare cause of post-traumatic paraproctitis.
+The spread of pus through the perirectal cellular spaces can go in different directions, which leads to the formation various forms paraproctitis.

 Classification

-On the etiological basis, paraproctitis is divided into banal, specific and post-traumatic.
+According to etiology, paraproctitis is divided into banal, specific And post-traumatic.

-By the activity of the inflammatory process - on acute, infiltrative and chronic (rectal fistulas).
+According to the activity of the inflammatory process - on acute, infiltrative And chronic (rectal fistulas).

-According to the localization of abscesses, infiltrates, leaks - on the subcutaneous, submucosal, intermuscular (when the abscess is located between the internal and external sphincter), sciatic-rectal (ischiorectal), pelvic-rectal (pelviorectal), posterior rectal (one of the types of rice .
-205).
+According to the localization of abscesses, infiltrates, leaks - subcutaneous, submucosal, intermuscular (when the abscess is located between the internal and external sphincter), ischiorectal (ischiorectal), pelvic-rectal (pelviorectal), retrorectal (one of the types of pelvic-rectal) (Fig. 205).

-Can be distinguished 4 degrees of difficulty acute paraproctitis.
+You can select 4 levels of difficulty acute paraproctitis.

-Paraproctitis of the 1st degree of complexity includes subcutaneous, submucosal, ischiorectal forms with intrasphincter communication with the rectal lumen, intermuscular (intersphincteric) paraproctitis.
+Paraproctitis of the first degree of complexity includes subcutaneous, submucosal, ischiorectal forms that have an intrasphincteric connection with the lumen of the rectum, intermuscular (intersphincteric) paraproctitis.

-To the II degree of complexity - ischio-, retrorectal forms of paraproctitis with transsphincteric communication through the superficial portion of the anal pulp (less than 1/2 portion, that is, less than 1.5 cm).
+To the II degree of complexity - ischial, retrorectal forms of paraproctitis with transsphincteric communication through the superficial portion of the anal sphincter (less than 1/2 portion, i.e. less than 1.5 cm).

-Paraproctitis of the III degree of complexity includes the forms as in the II degree, but with leaks, pelviorectal paraproctitis with the capture of 1/2 portion of the anal pulp (more than 1.5 cm thick), recurrent forms.
+Paraproctitis of the III degree of complexity includes forms as in the II degree, but with streaks, pelviorectal paraproctitis with the capture of 1/2 portion of the anal sphincter (more than 1.5 cm in thickness), recurrent forms.

-Paraproctitis IV degree of complexity includes all forms (ischio-, retro-, pelviorectal) with extrasphincteric course, with multiple leaks, anaerobic paraproctitis.
+Paraproctitis of the IV degree of complexity includes all forms (ischial, retro, pelviorectal) with an extrasphincteric course, with multiple leaks, anaerobic paraproctitis.

-Subcutaneous, ischeorectal and pelviorectal paraproctitis are distinguished (more on this below).
-Clinical picture and data of objective research
+There are subcutaneous, ischeorectal and pelviorectal paraproctitis (more about this below).
+Clinical picture and objective examination data

 The onset of the disease is usually acute.
-In this case, there is an increasing pain in the rectum, perineum or in the pelvis, accompanied by an increase in body temperature and chills.
+In this case, increasing pain appears in the rectum, perineum or pelvis, accompanied by an increase in body temperature and chills.
 The severity of the symptoms of acute paraproctitis depends on the localization of the inflammatory process, its prevalence, the nature of the pathogen, and the reactivity of the body.

-When the abscess is localized in the subcutaneous tissue, there is a painful infiltration in the anus and skin hyperemia, accompanied by an increase in body temperature.
-Increasing pain, worse when walking and sitting, when coughing, during bowel movements.
-On palpation, in addition to pain, there is a softening and fluctuation in the center of the infiltrate.
+When the abscess is localized in subcutaneous tissue there is a painful infiltrate in the anus and skin hyperemia, accompanied by an increase in body temperature.
+Increasing pain, intensifying when walking and sitting, when coughing, when defecating.
+On palpation, in addition to pain, there is softening and fluctuation in the center of the infiltrate.

-Pelviorectal paraproctitis, in which the abscess is located deep in the pelvis, is the most difficult.
-In the first days of the disease, general symptoms of inflammation predominate: fever, oz
+Pelviorectal paraproctitis, in which the abscess is located deep in the pelvis, is the most severe.
+In the first days of the disease, general symptoms inflammation: fever, chills

-The rectum is the terminal (end) section of the digestive tract.
-It is a direct continuation of the large intestine, but it differs from it both in its structure and in its functions.
+The rectum is the terminal (final) section of the digestive tract.
+It is a direct continuation of the large intestine, but differs from it both in its structure and in its functions.

-The rectum consists of three layers: mucous, submucous and muscular.
-Outside, it is covered with a fairly strong fascia.
-Between the muscular layer and the fascia itself, there is a thin layer of adipose tissue.
-In addition to the rectum, this layer surrounds the cervix in women, and in men - the prostate gland and seminal vesicles.
+The rectum consists of three layers: mucous, submucosal and muscular.
+On the outside it is covered with a fairly strong fascia.
+Between the muscle sheath and the fascia itself there is a thin layer of fatty tissue.
+In addition to the rectum, this layer surrounds the cervix in women, and the prostate gland and seminal vesicles in men.

-Slightly above the anus, the mucous membrane forms numerous vertical folds - Morgagni's columns.
-There are folds between the columns, in which small particles of feces, foreign bodies can linger, which in turn can cause the development of an inflammatory process.
-Constipation, inflammation can lead to the appearance of papilla folds on the surface (elevation of the usual mucous membrane), which are sometimes mistaken for rectal polyps.
+Somewhat above the anus, the mucous membrane forms numerous vertical folds - Morgagni columns.
+There are folds between the columns in which small particles of feces and foreign bodies can be retained, which in turn can cause the development of an inflammatory process.
+Constipation and inflammation can lead to the appearance of papillary folds on the surface (an elevation of the normal mucous membrane), which are sometimes mistaken for rectal polyps.

 Functions of the rectum

-In the rectum, feces accumulate and harden before the process of defecation.
+In the rectum, feces accumulate and harden before defecation.
 This evacuation function is largely controlled by the consciousness and will of a person.

 Diseases of the rectum

 All pathologies of the rectum have a huge impact on the quality and standard of life of any person.
-Therefore, modern medicine pays great attention to the prevention of diseases and the treatment of the rectum.
-For the diagnosis of diseases, various instrumental and non-instrumental diagnostic methods are used: physiological, radiological, laboratory research methods.
-However, the most informative method is colonoscopy, which can detect many, including precancerous diseases and rectal cancer.
+That's why modern medicine pays great attention to the prevention of diseases and treatment of the rectum.
+To diagnose diseases, various instrumental and non-instrumental diagnostic methods are used: physiological, radiological, laboratory methods research.
+However, the most informative method is a colonoscopy, which allows you to identify many, including precancerous diseases and rectal cancer.

 The most common diseases of the rectum are: